November 7 , 2019

 The conference convenes researchers and practitioners from Minnesota and the Upper Midwest to highlight new learning, emerging ideas, and the latest innovations in transportation.
 Attendees learned about research findings, implementation efforts, and engagement activities related to a variety of transportation topics.

 Opening Session: Transport and Urban Governance in a Platform-Driven World

 Many of the challenges governments and transport authorities grapple with today stem from a broader restructuring of our economy and governance systems driven by private-platform technologies.
-In this presentation, Kevin Webb will explore what we can learn from the history of airline and utilities regulation—as well as retail and consumer finance platforms—and how these lessons can help us manage emerging digital layers of the public realm.
+In this presentation, Kevin Webb explored what we can learn from the history of airline and utilities regulation—as well as retail and consumer finance platforms—and how these lessons can help us manage emerging digital layers of the public realm.

 Luncheon Session: Aerotropolis—Shaping Transportation and Regional Development into the Future

 The “aerotropolis” is an urban form where cities are built around airports, speedily connecting time-sensitive suppliers, manufacturers, distributors, and businesspeople to distant customers, clients, and marketplaces.
-This presentation will feature the aerotropolis model, its economic rationale, and how it can bring competitive advantages to firms and municipalities in the Minneapolis-Saint Paul region and to the entire state.
+This presentation featured the aerotropolis model, its economic rationale, and how it can bring competitive advantages to firms and municipalities in the Minneapolis-Saint Paul region and to the entire state.